 The Highlights Of 9/11 Museum And Memorial

 The main sight at 9/11 Memorial is the twin reflecting pools (called Reflecting Absence) representing the footprints of the Twin Towers.
 These are the largest man made waterfall of North America.
-In the same place, you’ll also the plaques with the names of those who died in the 1993 and 2001 terrorist attacks.
+In the same place, you’ll also find the plaques with the names of those who died in the 1993 and 2001 terrorist attacks.

-Other spots you shouldn’t miss are the FDNY Memorial Wall, which is a tribute to the firefighters who died in the aftermath of the attacks; and the Sphere, which is a sculpture by German artist Fritz Koenig that is meant to represent “world peace through trade” and that was actually recovered after the terrorist attacks.
+Other spots you shouldn’t miss are the FDNY Memorial Wall, a tribute to the firefighters who died in the aftermath of the attacks; and the Sphere, a sculpture by German artist Fritz Koenig that is meant to represent “world peace through trade” and that was actually recovered after the terrorist attacks.

 America’s Response Monument, known to tourists as the “Horse Soldier Statue” is a tribute to the first soldiers sent to Afghanistan in the aftermath of the attacks.

 Finally, make sure to go to the Survivor Tree, a series of white oak trees that line up the Memorial (the most important is the Callery pear tree that was saved from the site where the Twin Towers collapsed and replanted at Ground Zero); and to the World Trade Center’s Cross.

 What To Expect When Visiting 9/11 Museum And Memorial

 The 9/11 Museum and Memorial will leave a strong impression on you.
 This is a museum most people visit in silence, in awe at a part of history most of us remember, yet we still know little about.
 You will be overwhelmed with sadness and anger at some point.

-Please also be aware that the 9/11 Museum is not recommended for children below the age of 10.
-First of all, the exhibit may not be best suited for such a young audience.
-Secondly, younger kids may end up getting bored in a place that is so quiet.
+The 9/11 Museum is not recommended for children below the age of 10.
+The exhibit may not be best suited for such a young audience.
+Furthermore, younger kids may end up getting bored in a place that is so quiet.
 If you are set on visiting, you may want to find a babysitter to take care of your children while you’re at the museum.

 Finally, continue reading to discover how to get your tickets to visit the 9/11 Museum tickets.

 5 Ways Of Getting 9/11 Museum Tickets